hazelcast/hazelcast-nodejs-client/README.md

 ## 3.1.
 Configuration Options

-You can configure Hazelcast Node.js client declaratively (JSON) or programmatically (API).
+You can configure the Hazelcast Node.js client declaratively (JSON) or programmatically (API).

-* Programmatic configuration
-* Declarative configuration (JSON file)

 ### 3.1.1.
 Programmatic Configuration